Skip to main content

 Our Testing Experience

+Scrolling through 1,200+ slots is overwhelming in a good way.
 I found some high-volatility hold 'n' link games I hadn't seen on other sweepstakes sites.
 I made my first purchase, the $19.99 pack for 40 SC, and the bonus SC showed up right away.
-My first redemption was for a $25 Amazon gift card.
-I hit the 25 SC threshold, submitted the request, and the gift card code was in my email within an hour.
+CasinoRankr has not requested an Amazon gift-card redemption here.

-My biggest gripe, which I found through playing, is the complete lack of any table games.
 Sometimes you just want to play a hand of blackjack, and you can't do that here.

 Purchase Walkthrough